veryacademy/pytest-mastery-with-django/README.md

 ## Course Introduction
-Learn how to implement Pytest with Django.
 Welcome to testing Django applications with Pytest course.
-Pytest is a mature full-featured Python testing tool that ultimuately helps you write better programs, in this course we integrate Pytest with the Django Framework for testing our Django applications.
+Pytest is a mature full-featured Python testing tool that ultimately helps you write better programs, in this course we integrate Pytest with the Django Framework for testing our Django applications.

 We'll teach you how to get started testing with Pytest and Django, normally a topic reserved for advanced uses.
-I try to simply and present the materials with a practical approach to engage a wider audeince and level of knowledge.
+I try to simply and present the materials with a practical approach to engage a wider audience and level of knowledge.
 Here are just a few topics we will be learning:

 * Pytest Installation
 * Fixtures